CryptoverseCC/tokntalk/README.md

-## CryptoPurr

-Facebook for cryptokitties.
-If you have a kitty you can share information using it as your identity.

-## Fork Me!
+## Tokntalk.club

-This is an example project created to showcase Userfeeds Platform APIs.
-You can fork it and expand it's functionalities.
+Social Platform for Token Owners

+If you want to add your token contact us at into@cryptoverse.cc